iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

     </div>
 </div>
 <div class="caption">
     Figure 5.
-(Left) Switching policies can explore more frequently earlier in the episode.
+(Left) Switching policies can explore more frequently earlier during the episode.
 Figure 6 (Right) Switching policies have better exploration near the start state on downwalk environments.
 </div>

-We illustrate beginning exploration with a downwalk environment in which an agent attempts to first move to the middle column and then down the middle column until it falls off the grid (Figure 6).
-The agent begins in the second row in the middle column.
-We chose this environment because it is a crude approximation of the trajectory of agents that have learned a single policy and immediately move towards a goal state at the beginning of an episode.
-The switching and monolithic policies are the same as before, and switching produces much higher visitation counts across 1000 episodes at states further from the obvious exploitation trajectory.
+We illustrate beginning exploration with a downwalk environment in which an agent attempts to first move to the middle column and then down the middle column to the white 'x' (Figure 6).
+The agent starts in the second row in the middle column at the white circle, and visitation frequencies across 1K episodes are shown for all states aside from those starting at the white circle and ending at the white 'x'.
+We chose to analyze this environment because it is a crude approximation of the trajectory of agents that have learned a single policy and immediately move away from the initial start state at the beginning of an episode.
+The switching and monolithic policies are the same as before, and switching produces much higher visitation counts at states further from the obvious exploitation trajectory.

 Environments that may benefit from flexible early exploration are sparse reward environments that provide a single nonzero reward at the terminal state.
 Many game environments fall into this category, since a terminal reward of 1 can be provided for a win, -1 for a loss, and 0 for a draw.
 In such environments, agents usually need to learn at states near the sparse reward region before learning at states further away, also known as cascading <d-cite key="huan2016sequential"></d-cite>.
-After learning near the sparse reward region, the agent may need to reconsider earlier actions, and switching behavior natively allows for this type of exploration.
-Future work may consider the extent to which switching aids in relearning policies near the start state.
+After learning near the sparse reward region, the agent may need to reconsider earlier actions, and switching policies natively allow for this type of exploration.
+Future work may consider the extent to which switching aids in improving policies near the start state in sparse reward environments.

 ### Concentrated Return

-In contrast to the investigation in the first experiment, exploitation actions are generally considered to be presumably optimal.
-Since agents aim to maximize the expected return in an environment, exploitation is often aimed accruing the most expected return.
-For example, the initial results of DQN <d-cite key="mnih2015human"></d-cite> and double DQN (DDQN) <d-cite key="van2016deep"></d-cite> decreased the exploration constant, thereby increasing exploitation, during testing runs to achieve higher scores and ultimately demonstrate superhuman performance on ATARI.
+In contrast to the investigation in the first experiment, exploitation actions of a trained agent are presumed to be better than all other alternatives.
+Since agents aim to maximize the expected return in an environment, exploitation actions often accrue relatively large amounts of expected return.
+For example, the initial experiments of DQN <d-cite key="mnih2015human"></d-cite> and double DQN (DDQN) <d-cite key="van2016deep"></d-cite> decreased the exploration constant (thereby increasing exploitation) during testing runs to achieve higher scores and ultimately demonstrate superhuman performance on Atari.
 In this subsection, we investigate the effect of the concentrated exploitation actions of switching policies on expected return.

 We perform an experiment to determine the proportion of return that is concentrated during exploitation periods.
 Each reward during an episode is weighted by the proportion of exploitation actions during the past 10 time steps.
-The score for each episode is the exploitation proportion divided by the total rewards.
+The score for each episode is the sum of weighted rewards divided by the total rewards.
 Scores for each behavior policy and epoch are computed by averaging scores across all games.
 The results are shown in Figure 7.
-Quite quickly, exploitation steps contain a greater percentage of the return with switching policies than monolithic policies.
-This trend seems fairly constant after roughly 2M frames, with switching having roughly 95% of the return in exploitation steps and monolithic having roughly 90% of the return; from another point of view, exploration yields 5% of the return for switching and 10% of the return for monolithic policies.
-These results agree with Experiment 1, as switching modes will generally reach terminal states outside of exploitation mode (i.e. when in exploration mode in our case), and receive no more rewards.
-Since most of the rewards in our selected ATARI games are positive, this should result in lower return in exploitation mode.
+Quite quickly, exploitation steps of switching policies contain a greater percentage of the return than those of monolithic policies.
+This trend seems fairly constant after roughly 2M frames, with switching policies having roughly 95% of the return in exploitation steps and monolithic policies having roughly 90% of the return; from another point of view, exploration steps yield 5% of the return for switching policies and 10% of the return for monolithic policies.
+These results agree with Experiment 1, as switching policies will generally reach terminal states more frequently in explore mode and will not receive more rewards.
+Since most of the rewards in our selected Atari games are positive, switching policies should accrue lower return while in explore mode.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">